 It can make you feel ill almost flu like symptoms :

 - Mild headaches

-You should test your CO alarm is working and then request if you are concerned at all that a Robert Heath engineer attends and can carry out tests to ensure all is safe and working well.
+You should test your CO alarm is working and then request if you are concerned at all that a Mears engineer attends and can carry out tests to ensure all is safe and working well.